SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable4.md

 ### Delivierable 3 Feedback
 **Instructor Feedback**
-- The use case diagram resambles a flow chart
+- The use case diagram resembles a flow chart
 - The use case diagram could be depicted at higher level, showing only major function groups
 - The activity diagram works but seems too simple